Kerollmops/slice-group-by/README.md

 It is also possible to get mutable non overlapping groups of a slice.

 The `BinaryGroupBy/Mut` and `ExponentialGroupBy/Mut` iterators will not necessarily gives contiguous elements to the predicate function.
-The predicate function should ement an order consistent with the sort order of the slice.
+The predicate function should implement an order consistent with the sort order of the slice.

 ```rust